toliaqat/photon-controller/README.md

 Continuous Queries are great way to get update notifications on your filters.
 Continuous query is started by creating a query task service with CONTINUOUS option.
 And then setting up a notification on that service.
-A continiuous query task does two things:
+A continuous query task does two things:
  1. It will give the historical, existing data as the first notification
  2. It will give you any further updates